streetturtle/streetturtle.github.io/_posts/2014-10-23-alf-custom-doclibrary-site-page.markdown

 Please have a look [Alfresco-wiki page][webscript-wiki] for more information about webscripts.

-This WebScript will search for the folder you are looking for and then return it's nodeRef.
+This WebScript will be called by created page and return the nodeRef of the folder which name is the same as the username of logged user.

-First we need to create a webscript description file.
+First we need to create a webscript description file: /repo-amp/src/main/amp/config/alfresco/extension/templates/webscripts/getUserNodeRefWS.get.desc.xml with following content:

 {% highlight xml%}
 <webscript>